calebyourison/reorder_uptime_kuma_tags/README.md

 For installations running MariaDB, a similar approach is likely possible, but not covered in this project.

 **BACKUP YOUR DB FILE BEFORE ATTEMPTING ANY CHANGES.
-REVERTING TO THE ORIGINAL SQLITE FILE MAY BE NEEDED IF THE CHANGES ARE UNDESIRABLE OR DATA GETS CORRUPTED**
+REVERTING TO THE ORIGINAL SQLITE FILE MAY BE NEEDED IF THE CHANGES ARE UNDESIRABLE OR DATA GETS CORRUPTED.**

 ## Usage
 ___